data-community-of-practice/AI-Graph-Obsidian/tools/Week 10/The idea of Reflection Models.md

 ![](https://imgur.com/bmBmH4e.png)
 <div align="center"><small>Reflection Llama 3.1 vs Frontier Models<a href="https://x.com/ArtificialAnlys/status/1832505338991395131" target="_blank">Source</a></small></div>

-## Tests using Prompt Engineering
+## Outputs of Prompt Engineering

-The results of few prompts are shown below. <a href="https://www.datacamp.com/tutorial/reflection-llama-3-1-70b" target="_blank"> Source</a>
+The results of few prompts are shown below. <a href="https://www.datacamp.com/tutorial/reflection-llama-3-1-70b" target="_blank"> Source. </a>

 **Numerical Reasoning with Financial Data**
 Reflection Model is tested with financial prompt, to calculate and compare the cumulative returns for **UPS** and the **S&P 500 Index** over a five-year period.